mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 </tr>
 </table>

-### 3.3.4: Boundary representation (Brep)
+### 3.3.4: Boundary Representation (Brep)

 The boundary representation is used to unambiguously represent trimmed nurbs surfaces and polysurfaces.
 There are two sets of data that are needed to fully describe the 3D objects using the boundary representation.
-Those are geometry and topology.
+Those are geometry & topology.

-#### Brep Geometry:
+#### Brep Geometry

 Three geometry elements are used to create any Breps:
-1. The 3D untrimmed nurbs surfaces in the modeling space.
+1. The 3D untrimmed nurbs surfaces in the modeling space
-1. The 3D curves, which are the geometry of edges in modeling space.
+2. The 3D curves, which are the geometry of edges in modeling space
-1. The 2D curves, which are the geometry of trims in the parameter space.
+3. The 2D curves, which are the geometry of trims in the parameter space

 <figure>
    <img src="brep_levels.png">
    <figcaption>Figure(24): Geometry elements of a typical trimmed nurbs surface.
-(1) Trimmed surface with control points turned on.
-(2) Underlying 3-D untrimmed surface.
-(3) 3-D curves (for the edges) in modeling space.
-(4) 2-D curves (for the trims) in parameter space</figcaption>
+(1) Trimmed surface with control points turned on (2) Underlying 3-D untrimmed surface (3) 3D curves (for the edges) in modeling space (4) 2D curves (for the trims) in parameter space</figcaption>
 </figure>

-#### Brep topology:
+#### Brep Topology

-A topology refers to how different parts of the 3-D object are connected.
-For example we might have two adjacent faces with one of their edges aligned.
+A topology refers to how different parts of the 3D object are connected.
+For example, we might have two adjacent faces with one of their edges aligned.
 There are two possibilities to describe the relationship or connectivity between these two faces.
-They could either be two separate entities that they can be pulled apart, or they are joined in one object sharing that edge.
+They could either be two separate entities that can be pulled apart, or they are joined in one object sharing that edge.
 The topology is the part that describes such relationships.

 <figure>
    <img src="mesh_connect.png">
    <figcaption>Figure(25): Topology describes connectivity between geometry elements.
 Two adjacent faces can either be joined together in one polysurface or are two separate faces that can be pulled apart.</figcaption>
 </figure>

-Brep topology includes faces, edges, vertices, trims and loops.
-The following diagram lists the Brep topology elements and their relation to geometry in the context of **RhinoCommon**.
+Brep topology includes faces, edges, vertices, trims, and loops.
+The following diagram lists the Brep topology elements and their relation to geometry in the context of **RhinoCommon**:

 <figure>
    <img src="brep_topology.png">